 The fee does not include the cost of textbooks (estimate of $200).
 A reading syllabus will be provided to accepted applicants of the program.

-For early decision acceptance, 50 percent payment is due on June 4 and full payment must be received on July 11, 2018.
+For early decision acceptance for the spring 2019 cohort, 50 percent payment is due on November 16 and full payment must be received on December 5, 2018.

-For general admittance, 50 percent payment is due on June 26 and full payment must be received by Aug.
-1.
+For general admittance for the spring 2019 cohort, 50 percent payment is due on December 10 and full payment must be received by January 4, 2019.